daviddelusenet/react-workshop/README.md

 # React workshop

 This workshop is meant for people with (almost) no previous React experience.
-Before diving into the examples first please read the text below.
+Before diving into the examples please first read the information below.

 ## Introduction into the React galaxy